SELF GUIDED TOUR

 Access for this holiday can be from Dublin, Cork or Shannon Airports with bus and/or train connections available to Killarney all year round.

 From your B&B you will walk out of the town of Killarney, along the Muckross road, over the Flesk River and into the National Park.
 This expanse of rugged mountanous coutry includes the McGillicuddy Reeks , the highest mountain range in Ireland which rises to a height of over 1000 metres.
 Passing Torc Waterfall, you continue along what used to be a “Mass Path” to Derrycunnihy Church.
 From here, you reach Lord Brandon’s cottage and continue into the heart of the Black Valley..…. known locally as An Com Dubh.
-Overnight here.
+Overnight here with evening meal included.

 Walk Details: Distance: 20kms.
 Duration: 6 hours.
 Max.
 Ascent: 200m. .
 Mountain tracks and green roads.
 Can be wet underfoot – boots essential.